kubedb/docs/docs/guides/mariadb/rotate-auth/rotateauth.md

 ```
 Here,

-- `spec.databaseRef.name` specifies that we are performing rotate authentication operation on `sample-mariadb` cluster.
+- `spec.databaseRef.name` specifies that we are performing rotate authentication operation on
+`sample-mariadb` database.
 - `spec.type` specifies that we are performing `RotateAuth` on MariaDB.

 Let's create the `MariaDBOpsRequest` CR we have shown above,